-Most plants follow the standard procedure of being fed during the growing season from spring – fall, with fertilizing completely stopping during winter.
+Most plants follow the standard procedure of being fed during the growing season from spring-fall, with fertilizing completely stopping during winter.
 Some plants can be fed at other times or throughout the year (mainly winter flowering types).

 It’s sometimes overlooked or not even known by many growers that the majority of plants need a rest period.
 This is a time for feeding to stop and watering to slow down.
 If your plant at the beginning of winter ( October – November) shows signs of no further growth it’s aware that winter is here and feeding can stop.

-New and re potting: When a plant is bought or re-potted with new soil you will not need to use fertilizer for the next month because of the new potting mix already containing plenty of nutrients.
+New and re-potting: When a plant is bought or re-potted with new soil you will not need to use fertilizer for the next month because of the new potting mix already containing plenty of nutrients.
 It’s better if your plant gets less fertilizer than too much.

-Poorly plants: Plants become unwell at times for a variety of reasons which can lead growers to believe feeding will help, when this is a time to stop feeding and try and diagnose then rectify the faults.
-The problem with a plant could actually be over fertilizing so the last thing it needs is more food.
+Poorly plants: Plants become unwell at times for a variety of reasons which can lead growers to believe feeding will help when this is a time to stop feeding and try and diagnose then rectify the faults.
+The problem with a plant could actually be over-fertilizing so the last thing it needs is more food.
 The worst that can happen when fertilizer stops is slower or weak growth and smaller flowers or no flowers, which can easily be put right once other problems are resolved.

 How often and amount: It’s best to follow the guidelines for feeding times of the brand or product purchased, which is usually once a week or two during the growing period.
 However, do follow a guide (similar to the guides on this site for the specific plant) because a lot of plants do not need feeding every week and only want half the amount diluted that’s recommended on the label.
-Also, plants which are growing in low light conditions do not grow as quick – so less feed is required.
+Also, plants that are growing in low light conditions do not grow as quickly – so less feed is required.